How Cultural Awareness Can Improve Branding

 Significance of Culture in Brand Marketing

-In the end, the overall success of your brand totally depends on how your customers see the brand.
+The overall success of your brand totally depends on how your customers see the brand.
 What emotions does your brand invoke, and how does it make the customers feel about themselves?
 Local cultures are one of the major factors that shape the customers’ perception.
 Brand marketing is not just about what you are selling; it is more about how you are selling it.
-Understanding the local cultures give marketers a deep perspective on customers’ behaviors and allow them to transform their marketing efforts accordingly.
+Understanding the local cultures gives marketers a deep perspective on customers’ behaviors and allows them to transform their marketing efforts accordingly.
 Localization is an excellent method used by global companies to capture the maximum market share in any region.
 In a localization process, companies basically make their brand seem more local by incorporating some cultural attributes to it.
-It makes the customers feel connected with a brand; they are less likely to hesitate to buy from a brand that resonates with their culture.
+It makes the customers feel connected with the brand; they are less likely to hesitate to buy from a brand that resonates with their culture.

 What Is the Role of Cultures in Global Branding?